Taking the next steps after diagnosis

 Find a support group

 Support groups can provide invaluable insight into life after diagnosis and to better understand the disease.
 By meeting other patients and hearing their experiences, you can learn tips for managing daily activities, talking with doctors, and fostering positive change.

 Manage your stress

-After diagnosis, it’s important to work with your caregiver and doctor to manage stress related to hATTR amyloidosis.
-There are many different techniques for managing stress, such as:
+After being diagnosed with hATTR amyloidosis, it’s important to work with your caregiver and doctor to manage stress you may experience.
+There are many different techniques for managing stress, including:

 - Talking with loved ones